How to Move VMware Virtual Machines to Another Host

 Note: If it can't start, try to adjust the configuration of this virtual machine to suit your computer.

-This method does not require additional operations to generate vm files.
-But if you store some files(such as ISO image file) reside outside of the VM directory, you need to make sure they are copied as well.
+This method does not require additional operations to generate VM files.
+But if you store some files(such as ISO image file) reside outside of the VM directory, you may need to make sure they are copied as well.

 Step 1: Choose the virtual machine you wish to relocate.